Sven9900/l10n-croatia/l10n_hr_coa_rrif_2022/README.md

 Update 9.1.2023:

-Tax report lines adjusted to lates TAX report schema valid from 3.1.2023 Items in section VI are not fully tested and are subject to implementation.
+Tax report lines adjusted to lates TAX report schema valid from 3.1.2023 items in section VI are not fully tested and are subject to implementation.

 Update 26.12.2022: